Knowledge-Centric Metacognitive Learning

-\textbf{Meta-reasoning} Meta-reasoning is often defined as the set of processes that monitor our thought processes and regulate resource allocation \cite{ackerman2017meta}.
-Its basic structure \cite{nelson1990metamemory} consists of two levels: meta and object.
+Meta-reasoning is often defined as the set of processes that monitor our thought processes and regulate resource allocation \cite{ackermanthompson2017meta}.
+Its basic structure \cite{nelson1990metamemory} consists of levels: meta and object.
 The meta level's functions include control and monitoring.
 The object's state changes as control passes from the meta to the object level.
 The monitoring process allows the meta controller to track the status of object-level processes and actions, as well as the consequences of those actions.
-However, meta-cognitive reasoning in its current form as a resource manager is insufficient to exhibit characteristics of generalist behaviors, necessitating generalist meta-cognition approaches such as the one proposed here.
+However, current meta-reasoning, primarily as a resource manager, is insufficient for exhibiting intelligent and generalist behaviors, necessitating a meta-cognitive approach.